-- 3.1.9 they are subject to a direction made under Section 142 of the Education Act 2002; - 3.1.10 they are included in any barred list established in connection with the Safeguarding Vulnerable Groups Act 2006 or is on an equivalent list maintained under the law of Scotland or Northern Ireland; - 3.1.11 the Independent Regulator has exercised its powers to remove them as a Governor of the Trust or has suspended them from office or has disqualified them from holding office as a Governor of the Trust for a specified period or the Independent Regulator has exercised any of those powers in relation to them on any other occasion whether in relation to the Trust or some other NHS Foundation Trust; - 3.1.12 they have received a written warning from the Trust for verbal and/or physical abuse towards Trust staff, service users, their carers, visitors or a member of the Trust; - 3.1.13 they are a vexatious or persistent litigant or complainant with regard to the Trust's affairs; - 3.1.14 their term of office is terminated pursuant to paragraph 4 below; - 3.1.15 they are a member of a Staff Class and any professional registration relevant to their eligibility to be a member of that Staff Class has been suspended for a continuous period of more than six months; - 3.1.16 they have been expelled for whatever reason from another NHS Foundation Trust; - 3.1.17 if they were at any time eligible to be a member of the Staff Constituency during the period they are or were a member of a Public Constituency; - 3.1.18 information revealed by a Disclosure and Barring Service check is such that it would be inappropriate, in the reasonable opinion of the Chief Executive, for them to become or continue as a Governor on the grounds that this would adversely affect public confidence in the Trust or otherwise bring the Trust into disrepute; - 3.1.19 they are a Director of the Trust or another Foundation Trust; - 3.1.20 they are a Governor of another Foundation Trust which is considered by the Secretary, in his absolute discretion, to be a competitor of the Trust; - 3.1.21 they are a partner or spouse or otherwise related to a Director of the Trust; - 3.1.22 they lack the capacity within the meaning of the Mental Capacity Act 2005 to carry out all the duties and responsibilities of a Governor. - 3.2 Where a person has been elected or appointed to be a Governor and they become disqualified from that appointment they shall notify the Trust in writing of such disqualification as soon as practicable and in any event within fourteen days of first becoming aware of those matters which rendered them disqualified. - 3.3 If it comes to the notice of the Trust that a Governor is disqualified, the Trust shall immediately declare them disqualified and shall give them notice in writing to that effect as soon as practicable. - 3.4 Upon the despatch of notice under paragraphs 3.2 and 3.3 above, that person's tenure of office as a Governor shall thereupon be terminated and they shall cease to be a Governor and their name shall be removed from the Register of Governors.
+- 3.1.9 they are subject to a direction made under Section 142 of the Education Act 2002; - 3.1.10 they are included in any barred list established in connection with the Safeguarding Vulnerable Groups Act 2006 or is on an equivalent list maintained under the law of Scotland or Northern Ireland; - 3.1.11 they have been removed Independent Regulator has exercised its powers to remove them as a Governor of the Trust or have been s suspended them from office or has disqualified them from holding office as a Governor of the Trust for a specified period or have been removed, disqualified or suspended as a Governor of any other the Independent Regulator has exercised any of those powers in relation to them on any other occasion whether in relation to the Trust or some other NHS Foundation Trust; - 3.1.12 they have received a written warning from the Trust for verbal and/or physical abuse towards Trust staff, service users, their carers, visitors or a member of the Trust; - 3.1.13 they are a vexatious or persistent litigant or complainant with regard to the Trust's affairs as defined in appendix 1 of the Complaints Policy; - 3.1.14 their term of office is terminated pursuant to paragraph 4 below; - 3.1.15 they are a member of a Staff Class and any professional registration relevant to their eligibility to be a member of that Staff Class has been suspended for a continuous period of more than six months; - 3.1.16 they have been expelled for whatever reason from another NHS Foundation Trust; - 3.1.17 if they were at any time eligible to be a member of the Staff Constituency during the period they are or were a member of a Public Constituency; - 3.1.18 information revealed by a Disclosure and Barring Service check is such that it would be inappropriate, in the reasonable opinion of the Chief Executive, for them to become or continue as a Governor on the grounds that this would adversely affect public confidence in the Trust or otherwise bring the Trust into disrepute; - 3.1.19 they are a Director of the Trust or another Foundation Trust; - 3.1.20 they are a Governor of another Foundation Trust which is considered by the Secretary, in his/her absolute discretion, to be a competitor of the Trust_or notwithstanding the duty to 'collaborate' where there would be considered to be a potential conflict of interest; - 3.1.21 they are a partner or spouse or otherwise related to a Director of the Trust; - 3.1.22 they lack the capacity within the meaning of the Mental Capacity Act 2005 to carry out all the duties and responsibilities of a Governor. - 3.2 Where a person has been elected or appointed to be a Governor and they become disqualified from that appointment they shall notify the Trust in writing of such disqualification as soon as practicable and in any event within fourteen days of first becoming aware of those matters which rendered them disqualified. - 3.3 If it comes to the notice of the Trust that a Governor is disqualified, the Trust shall immediately declare them disqualified and shall give them notice in writing to that effect as soon as practicable. - 3.4 Upon the despatch of notice under paragraphs 3.2 and 3.3 above, that person's tenure of office as a Governor shall thereupon be terminated and they shall cease to be a Governor and their name shall be removed from the Register of Governors.